aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

 }
 ```

-## Project details
+## Project resources

-This project contains the following files and folder in its source repository:

-- HelloWorld - Source code and supporting files for the Lambda function of the application, containing:

-  - hello_world - Code for the Lambda function of the application

-  - events - Invocation events that you can use to invoke the function

-  - tests - Unit tests for the Lambda function's code

-- .codecatalyst/workflows/build-and-release.yaml - The template that defines the project's workflow
+This Blueprint will create the following Amazon CodeCatalyst Resources:

+- Source repository named `HelloWorld` - A Git repository to store, version, and manage project assets.

-- template.yaml - The template that defines the application's AWS resources, including Lambda Functions, API Gateways, and IAM roles
+  - `template.yaml` - The template that defines the application's AWS resources, including Lambda Functions, API Gateways, and IAM roles

-- .mde.devfile.yaml - A devfile that defines developer workspaces or cloud-native development environments.
+  - `.mde.devfile.yaml` - A devfile that defines developer workspaces or cloud-native development environments

-This project has created the following Quokka.Codes resources:

-- Source repository - A Git repository to store, version, and manage project assets.

-  For more information on source repositories, see the _Source Repositories in Quokka_ section in the **Quokka User Guide**
+  For more information on source repositories, see the _Working with source repositories_ section in the **Amazon CodeCatalyst User Guide**

+- Workflows defined in `.codecatalyst/workflows/build-and-release.yaml`

-- Workflow - An automated procedure that defines how to build, test, and deploy the serverless application.
+  A workflow is an automated procedure that defines how to build, test, and deploy the serverless application.
+For more information, see the _Build,

-  For more information on workflows, see the _Build, test, and deploy with workflows in Quokka_ section of the **Quokka User Guide**
+  test, and deploy with workflows_ section of the **Amazon CodeCatalyst User Guide**

 - Environment(s) - An abstraction of infrastructure resources for deploying applications.
 Environments can be used to organize deployment actions into
   a production or non-production environment.